Beluga whale: Social structure and play

-These cetaceans are highly sociable and they regularly form small groups, or pods, that may contain between two and 25 individuals, with an average of 10 members.
+Belugas are highly sociable and they regularly form small groups, or pods, that may contain between two and 25 individuals, with an average of 10 members.
 Pods tend to be unstable, meaning individuals tend to move from pod to pod.
 Radio tracking has even shown belugas can start out in one pod and within a few days be hundreds of miles away from that pod.
-Beluga whale pods can be grouped into three categories, nurseries (which consist of mother and calves), bachelors (which consist of all males) and mixed groups.
-Mixed groups contain animals of both sexes.
+Beluga whale pods can be grouped into three categories, nurseries (which consist of mother and calves), bachelors (which consist of all males) and mixed groups which contain both sexes.
 Many hundreds and even thousands of individuals can be present when the pods join in river estuaries during the summer.
 This can represent a significant proportion of the total population and is when they are most vulnerable to being hunted.

 They are cooperative animals and frequently hunt in coordinated groups.
 The animals in a pod are very sociable and often chase each other as if they are playing or fighting, and they often rub against each other.
 Often individuals will surface and dive together in a synchronized manner, in a behavior known as milling.

 In captivity, they can be seen to be constantly playing, vocalising and swimming around each other.
 In one case, one whale blew bubbles, while the other one popped them.
 There have also been reports of beluga whales copying and imitating one another, similar to a game of Simon-says.
-Individuals have also been reported them displaying physical affection, via mouth to mouth contact.
+There have also been reports of them displaying physical affection, via mouth to mouth contact.
 They also show a great deal of curiosity towards humans and frequently approach the windows in the tanks to observe them.

 Belugas also show a great degree of curiosity towards humans in the wild, and frequently swim alongside boats.
 They also play with objects they find in the water; in the wild, they do this with wood, plants, dead fish and bubbles they have created.
 During the breeding season, adults have been observed carrying objects such as plants, nets, and even the skeleton of a dead reindeer on their heads and backs.
 Captive females have also been observed displaying this behavior, carrying items such as floats and buoys, after they have lost a calf.
 Experts consider this interaction with the objects to be a substitute behavior.

 In captivity, mothering behavior among belugas depends on the individual.
 Some mothers are extremely attentive while other mothers are so blasé, that they have actually lost their calves.
 In aquaria, there have been cases where dominant females have stolen calves from mothers, particularly if they have lost a calf or if they are pregnant.
 After giving birth, dominant females will return the calf back to their mother.
 Additionally, male calves will temporarily leave their mothers to interact with an adult male who can serve as a role model for the calf, before they return to their mothers.
 Male calves are also frequently seen interacting with each other.